duyenlan151/ecommerce-hekto/README.md

 - 💖 Prettier — Code Formatter for consistent style
 - 🐶 Multer + Cloudinary — For upload images
 - 🚓 Nodemailer — For sendmail
-- 🚫 Strip + Paypal — For payment
+- 🚫 Stripe + Paypal — For payment
 - ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Chart.js
 - ‽ Either Error Handler - For error handling.
 (Either is designed to hold either a left or a right value but never both).